SebPorras/GRASPy/docs/index.md

 > * root(str): Default set to N0 at the "root" ancestor but can be changed to internal nodes to create subtrees if desired.

 Returns:
-> str: The nwk string that was written to the file
+> str: The POGTree in nwk format

 Example